Estimating accretion times of halo substructures in the Milky Way: accretion time

-\citet{gomez10Identificationa} and \citet{gomez10Identification} proposed a method for estimating accretion times from orbital frequencies and validated it using simulated data.
 Although they were unable to apply the method to real observations available then due to its stringent precision requirements, the high-precision data from Gaia DR3 now provide the necessary foundation to do so.
 We adjust some details of the method and describe the full procedure below.

 In step 1, we compute the bi-dimensional histogram in the $\Omega_r - \Omega_\phi$ plane individually for each substructure, with a bin width of $\Delta$ in both dimensions.
 The bin width $\Delta$ may differ among substructures and will be described later.
 For both dimensions, the number of bins $N$ is required to be equal, odd, and $\geqslant 201$.
+To reduce sensitivity to the choice of bin edge positions, we compute histograms for each dimension with the bin edges shifted by 0, 0.2, 0.4, 0.6, and 0.8 times the bin width $\Delta$, and constructed all combinations of these shifts across the two dimensions.

 In step 2, we compute the 2-D discrete Fourier Transform of the bi-dimensional histogram, denoted as $H(k_r, k_\phi)$.
 As an example, the power spectrum $|H(k_r, k_\phi)|^2$ of substructure GL-1, which is color coded, is shown in the left panel of Figure~\ref{fig:h2}.
 The coordinates indicate the wavenumbers in each direction $(k_r, k_\phi)$.
 For comparison, the right panel shows the power spectrum of a random sample constructed by drawing from the halo the same number of stars as in GL-1.
 It can be seen that, compared with those in the right panel, the bright streaks in the left panel are wider and longer.
 While the feature is most pronounced in the center, it is also visible along the edges of the figures.